Visiting Florence

 All state run museums in Florence are free the first Sunday of every month.
 The museums can be a bit crowded on these days, so plan accordingly for large groups or long entrance lines.

 Firenze Card: Firenzecard is the official museum pass of the city of Florence.
-It costs €72, it is valid for 72 hours starting from the first entrance and it allows you to enter only once into all the museums of the Circuit and to visit permanent collections and temporary exhibitions.
+It costs €85 and is valid for 72 hours starting from the first entrance.
+This pass allows you to enter each museum once and includes visits to permanent collections and temporary exhibitions.

 Transportation: